Q-processes and asymptotic properties of Markov processes conditioned not to hit moving boundaries: Some behaviors of moving boundaries and quasi-ergodicity

 where $\E_{0,\mu}^\Q(G) = \int G d\Q_{0,\mu}$ for any measurable nonnegative function $G$ and $\mu \in {\cal M}_1(E_0)$.
 It extends to $f \in {\cal B}(E)$ using $f = f_+ - f_-$ with $f_+, f_-$ non negative functions.
 Thus, by bounded Lebesgue's convergence theorem, for any $x \in E_0$ and for any $f \in {\cal B}(E)$,

 Hence the condition \eqref{beta} is satisfied.
-We conclude the proof using the second part of Theorem \ref{expo-conv-thm}
+We conclude the proof using the second part of Theorem \ref{expo-conv-thm}.

 \end{proof} \begin{remark} In \cite{HK2010}, Höpfner and Kutoyants claimed their results for Markov processes with continuous paths.
-It is easy to see using their arguments that the statement in Theorem 2.1. can be generalized to any time-inhomogeneous Markov processes $(X_t)_{t \in I}$ such that the condition of periodicity \eqref{periodicity} is satisfied and the chain $(X_{n \gamma})_{n \in \Z_+}$ is Harris recurrent. \end{remark}
+It is easy to see using their arguments that the statement in Theorem 2.1. can be generalized to any time-inhomogeneous Markov processes $(X_t)_{t \in I}$ such that the condition of periodicity \eqref{periodicity2} is satisfied and the chain $(X_{n \gamma})_{n \in \Z_+}$ is Harris recurrent.
+See also Proposition 5 of \cite{hopfner2016ergodicity1}. \end{remark}